ektasiwani/Checkpoint_No_hit_rule_usingAPI/README.md

 Scripts are used to find all the no hit rules and save the information in the CSV file

 Steps to run the script:
-1. Copy the bash script "no-hit-rule.sh" on the management server.
+1. Copy the bash script "no-hit-rule.sh" on the checkpoint management server.
 Run the script with below command
             >> dos2unix no-hit-rule.sh
             >> chmod 777 no-hit-rule.sh
             >> ./no-hit-rule.sh